daisymitchell/EEC_MRes_Summer/README.md

 BirdDissimilarity - all community composition analyses.

-CoL_Sites_Map - code to create a map of the City of London.
+CoLSitesMap - code to create a map of the City of London.